 back" to the plane that the fighters are on... an impressive effect that

 nicely shows off the high-res sprites!
-Blazblue is truly a work of art in motion, and is an improvement over
+BlazBlue is truly a work of art in motion, and

-in almost every way... truly one of the best looking 2D fighters of all
+in almost every way.
+It's safe to say that BlazBlue is one of the best looking 2D fighters

 30+ hours to complete